List of heaviest spacecraft: Selected spacecraft (by mass)

 The following are a list of spacecraft with a mass greater than 8000 kg, or the top three to any other orbit including a planetary orbit, or the top three of a specific category of vehicle, or the heaviest vehicle from a specific nation.
 All numbers listed below for satellites use their mass at launch, if not otherwise stated.

+Spacecraft design families (by mass)

+List of spacecraft families (by mass) with 2 or more flights into space and over 7000kg.